lujanfernaud/ruby-chess/README.md

 # Ruby Chess

-Two players command line chess game in Ruby for [The Odin Project](https://www.theodinproject.com).
+Two players command line chess game written in Ruby.

 All the rules of chess are implemented, including en passant, pawn promotion and castling.